etokheim/book-tracker/README.md

-# MyReads Project
+# Book tracker Project

-This is the MyReads app.
+This is my Book tracker app.
 It's a simple app to keep track of which books you are currently reading, want to read and which you have already read.

 ## Future development